-As a solicitor within the Auckland commercial team, Ashleigh advises clients on commercial agreements, IP strategy, and related commercial and corporate issues.
+As an associate within the Auckland commercial team, Ashleigh advises clients on commercial agreements, IP strategy, and related commercial and corporate issues.

 Most of these commercial agreements have a focus on technology and Ashleigh regularly collaborates with AJ Park’s trademarks and patent teams.

 Her clients range from SMEs and start-ups to NZX-listed companies across a range of industries.

 ‘Most of our clients are based in New Zealand but with worldwide operations.
 And sometimes we work with overseas companies wanting advice on how to do business in New Zealand.’

 After graduating in 2016 with first-class honours, Ashleigh began her career working for New Zealand’s leading public law firm.
 This was followed by a role in a boutique firm specialising in technology, media, telecommunications and IP.